 But we have yet to hear it other than asking for money.

 Tax-loving president and lawmakers off on the wrong track

 |President Laura Chinchilla's push

-nanny.
-In her independence day speech she said that Costa Rica's level
+be the nanny.
+In her independence day speech she said that

-of taxes is below its level of development.
+Costa Rica's level of taxes is below its level of

 The idea that is current in liberal circles is that developed countries should have high taxes.
 Sweden, for example, takes 47.9 percent of its gross domestic product in taxes.
 Denmark takes 49 percent.
 Both numbers come from annual indexes compiled by the Heritage Foundation.